 - Testing in-situ field cured specimens is time consuming

 Photo Credit: PCL

-On the heels of this successful test project PCL has shared the benefits of using SmartRock2 across the company’s operational units.
-Kitt shares the opinion that there are advantages to using SmartRock2 anywhere the company is pouring concrete and the field crew need to know early concrete strength.
+On the heels of this successful test project, PCL has shared the benefits of using SmartRock across the company’s operational units.
+Shawn Kitt, a superintendent with PCL, shares the opinion that there are advantages to using SmartRock anywhere the company is pouring concrete and the field crew needs to know early concrete strength.
 “For me personally, the next project I go to, whether it’s a bridge, a low-rise construction, or a high-rise building, if I’m pouring concrete, I’m going to seriously think about using this technology rather than field cures – just because I have seen the advantages first hand,” he says.

-- Eliminates need for a third-party lab testing
+- Eliminates the need for a third-party lab testing

 - Gives control of information to field crew on job site